KhrystynaDubovyk/sdl_requirements/detailed_docs/Wiki/0249_capabilities.md

 #### Scenario 2: SDL creates `HMICapabilitiesCacheFile` in case it is not present in `AppStorageFolder` in _SmartDeviceLink.ini_

-**When** SDL checks `HMICapabilitiesCacheFile` and variable is null/empty in [smartDeviceLink.ini](https://github.com/smartdevicelink/sdl_core/blob/master/src/appMain/smartDeviceLink.ini)
+**When** SDL checks `HMICapabilitiesCacheFile` and variable is NOT null/empty in [smartDeviceLink.ini](https://github.com/smartdevicelink/sdl_core/blob/master/src/appMain/smartDeviceLink.ini)

 **Then** SDL must create `HMICapabilitiesCacheFile` file